-There are some downsides to this panel though.
-You might not have much installation work to do, but you are going to have to set it up every time you want to use it while inbuilt panels will constantly charge without any effort after the initial installation.
+There are some downsides to this foldable solar panel though.
+You might not have much installation work to do, but you are going to have to set it up every time you want to use it while inbuilt solar panels will constantly charge without any effort after the initial installation.

 The RV solar panel solar kit is also quite heavy to carry around at 33lbs and it’s quite large to find a place to store in your RV.
-It’s the best portable solar panel kit if you want some panels to take anywhere like on your RV, camping, and on a boat.
+It’s the best portable solar panel kit if you want one you can take anywhere: on your RV, camping, and on a boat.
 Just don’t carry it far.

-The panels are monocrystalline for extra efficiency and together will give you an awesome 200 watts of solar power.
+These solar panel kits have monocrystalline panels for extra efficiency and together will give you an awesome 200 watts of solar power.
 They’re highly durable too with tempered glass and an aluminum frame that can handle any conditions the open road might throw at them.

 With the RV solar panel kit, you get a 30A PWM Flush Mount Charge Controller that can be tuned to change things as quickly as possible.
 It also has a digital screen so you can play with the setting with ease.